netoptimizer/prototype-kernel/kernel/Documentation/index.rst

 ============================================

-This project and GitHub_ repository is meant for speeding up Linux Kernel developement work, this also includes Documentation.
+This project and GitHub_ repository is meant for speeding up Linux Kernel development work, this also includes Documentation.
 The directory layout tries to keep close to the Kernel directory layout.
 This helps when/if upstreaming the work.